 - To a small bowl, add oil, vanilla and eggs and whisk together just to break up the egg yolks.
 Make a well in the middle of your dry ingredients, add the wet ingredients, along with the buttermilk.
 Very gently start to fold the mixture using a wooden spoon or spatula.

 - To make the crumble, stir together the sugar, flour and cinnamon.
-Add melted butter and stir until it forms a wet paste.
-Sprinkle over each muffin.
+Add 1 tablespoon of melted butter and stir until it forms a wet paste.
+Add extra butter if needed.
+Sprinkle crumb over each muffin.

 - Bake muffins for 5 minutes before turning the oven temperature down to 180 C (350 F) standard / 160 C (320 F) fan-forced and bake for a further 13-15 minutes or golden brown on top (and a skewer inserted into the middle comes out clean).